-Harris, whom the Atlantic called “the closest thing Silicon Valley has to a conscience,” is one of the first Silicon Valley insiders to ring the alarm-bell on how big tech companies design their products in a way that manipulates our psychological vulnerabilities to grab our attention; an expensive commodity in the attention economy.
+Harris, whom the Atlantic called “the closest thing Silicon Valley has to a conscience,” is one of the first Silicon Valley insiders to ring the alarm-bell on how tech companies design their products in a way that manipulates our psychological vulnerabilities in a race to grab our attention; an expensive commodity in the attention economy.

 In the new economy, the most valuable asset we can accumulate is not money, nor wealth, and not even knowledge, but it is the ability to control our own attention.

-SIGN UP for my curated weekly newsletter, time spent offline, on spending less time online and (re)discovering the pleasures of the offline world.
+Sign up for my curated weekly newsletter, time spent offline, on spending less time online and (re)discovering the pleasures of the offline world.
 Five ideas delivered right to your inbox.
 Every Tuesday.